|Meechal Hoffman||Julia Goldstein|

 Sarah Lucie earned her Ph.D. in Theatre and Performance at the CUNY Graduate Center.
 Her research explores relationships between humans and objects in contemporary performance through the lens of new materialism, posthumanism, and eco-critical theory.
-She is Assistant Editor of TDR: The Drama Review and teaches classes in theatre at Marymount Manhattan College and Drew University.
+She is Assistant Editor of TDR: The Drama Review and teaches classes in theatre at Marymount Manhattan College and NYU.
 She has also taught courses in communication at Baruch College and worked as WAC Fellow at Borough of Manhattan Community College.

 Ivana Mellers is a doctoral candidate in Sociology at the CUNY Graduate Center.
 Her research focuses on immigration from Latin America, laborers and consumers in the food system in the United States, and the food movement.
 Her dissertation examines the role immigrants and the second-generation play in the food sector in New York.
 Ivana holds a BA in Anthropology from Macaulay Honors College at Hunter College and is a Fulbright Scholar.
 She has taught sociology courses at Baruch and food studies at NYU.